 In November 1958 the Cooperative moved into a new headquarters building on Highway 115 in Clarkesville.
 Later an additional personnel building, warehouse and shop were built.
 In January 2005, the current Engineering & Operations building opened, on the hill above the headquarters, to meet HEMC’s growing needs.
 A new Administration building was constructed in front of the E&O building and opened in July 2006.

-Habersham EMC’s 95 full time and part time employees and nine directors continue the effort set by their forefathers to provide a dependable supply of electricity for all members at the lowest possible cost in keeping with good sound management practices.
-HEMC is an innovative, member-owned cooperative and community leader serving Northeast Georgia with clean, reliable, affordable energy and providing solutions for efficiency, convenience and security.
+Habersham EMC’s 100+ full-time and part-time employees and nine directors continue the effort set by their forefathers to provide a dependable supply of electricity for all members at the lowest possible cost in keeping with good sound management practices.
+HEMC is an innovative, member-owned cooperative and community leader serving Northeast Georgia with clean, reliable, affordable energy and providing solutions for efficiency and convenience.